primiano/perfetto-docs/docs/analysis/metrics.md

 # Trace-based metrics

 _The metrics subsystem is a part of the [trace processor](/docs/TODO.md) which uses traces to compute reproducible metrics.
-It can be used in a wide range of situations; examples include benchmarks, lab tests and on large corpuses of traces.
-In these cases, these metrics allow for direct root-causing when a regression is detected._
+It can be used in a wide range of situations; examples include benchmarks, lab tests and on large corpuses of traces._

 ![](/docs/images/metrics-summary.png)